Unity-Technologies/ml-agents/docs/Learning-Environment-Examples.md

     checkbox within the `trueAgent` GameObject).
 The trained model file provided was generated with action masking turned on.
   - Visual Observations: One corresponding to top-down view of GridWorld.
+  - Goal Signal : A one hot vector corresponding to which color is the correct goal for the Agent
-- Float Properties: Three, corresponding to grid size, number of obstacles, and number of goals.
+- Float Properties: Three, corresponding to grid size, number of green goals, and number of red goals.
 - Benchmark Mean Reward: 0.8

 ## Push Block